 In addition, the Faculty has also reserved SEK 500,000 for co-funding external grants, as a measure to work on the recommendations of the RQ20 panel, over the next two years.
 Read more about each opportunity below.

 Incentive Grants for teachers and researchers

-The application period for incentive funds was 26 September to 4 November.
+The application period for incentive funds is 3 February to 20 March.
 The decision will be taken by the Research and Postgraduate Programmes Board (FFU Board) on 25 April.

-Those employed within the Faculty of Fine and Performing Arts as lecturers, senior lecturers or professors can apply for an incentive grant.
-Doctoral students and postdocs cannot be principal applicants.
+Those employed within the Faculty of Fine and Performing Arts as postdocs, lecturers, senior lecturers or professors can apply for an incentive grant.
+Doctoral students cannot be principal applicants.
 Applications can be awarded a maximum of SEK 100,000.

 The aim is to encourage and stimulate work for a limited and allocated time with:

 • research grant applications,

 • research and development in teaching and the fine, performing or creative arts,

 • scientific, educational and/or artistic material that can be used as a basis for promotion,

 • other types of qualification that strengthen the scientific and artistic skills of researchers and teachers.